speechly/start/README.md

 # Getting Started with the Speechgrinder API

-This repository features a set of simple code examples on how call the Speechgrinder API with a few of the most popular programming languages.
+This repository features a set of simple code examples on how to call the Speechgrinder API with a few of the most popular programming languages.
 The language specific examples can be found in respective subdirectories of this repository.

 The Speechgrinder API is defined using protocol buffers (see [sg.proto](sg.proto)).
 If your favorite programming language is not included in our examples you can generate your own client by following the instructions from [here](https://developers.google.com/protocol-buffers/).